openeuler-mirror/A-Tune/README.md

 ```bash
 pip3 install sqlalchemy cryptography
 ```
-To use database, user should also install database adapter package:
+To use database, user should also select either of the following methods to install dependency based on the database applications.
 | **Database** | **Install using yum** | **Install using pip** |
 | ------------------------------ | ---------- | ------------ |
 | PostgreSQL | yum install -y python3-psycopg2 | pip3 install psycopg2 |